Top 10 Largest Railway Stations in India 2023

 Do you know that Chhatrapati Shivaji Terminus railway station is the UNESCO World Heritage Site?
 The design of this railway station is by British engineer Frederick William Stevens.

 The railway station was built in the year 1878.
 It is one of the biggest railway stations in the country with 18 platforms.
 Both suburban and long-distance trains come to this terminal.

 The next on the list is Kanpur Central.
 It is the biggest railway station in India.
 Over 2.3 million people travel through this railway station daily.
-It is of the busiest railway stations where more than 600 trains come to and fro each day.
+It is one of the busiest railway stations where more than 600 trains come every day.

 Kanpur Central was constructed in the year 1928.
 You can get numerous trains from this station to reach various states of the country.